matloff/TidyverseSkeptic/README.md

 The Tidyverse is a vigorous promotional effort by RStudio that has come to dominate the R world.
 As mentioned, the firm has been especially active in the education realm, including gifts of funding and licensed software, and support for conferences.
+It runs the Tidy Tuesday "social event," offers Tidy tutorials at all R conferences, and so on.
 Well-intentioned and useful, to be sure, but with the conscious effect of increasing the firm's influence, and some would argue, power.

+A good way to understand the intent of RStudio to bring all of R to the Tidy world is the **broom** package.
+Titled "Convert Statistical Analysis Objects into Tidy Tibbles, its goal is to convert the output of numerous packages into Tidy form.

+"Testimonials" are legion.
+Non-programmers who take Tidy-based R courses are delighted that they can now do some data analysis, and praise the Tidyverse without realizing they have nothing to compare it to.

+RStudio counts **ggplot2** as being part of the Tidyverse, but it was developed much earlier, and does not follow the Tidy philosophy.
+But as a result of such inclusion, I see many users who, being justly impressed with **ggplot2**, mistakenly think that the package can only be used from Tidy code.
+This illustrates the mindset that has developed.

+And there is a Bandwagon Effect at work, and even a hint of cult-like behavior.
+I've seen statements on Twitter from "graduates" of Tidyverse training who actually apologize because their code did not use the Tidyverse.
+One post I saw came from a person who panicked because she had written a **for** loop rather than employ Tidyverse's functional programming package **purrr**.

+And of course many who teach R want to join Bandwagon as well, feeling they must teach the "latest."

+### Adverse Impact

 Given these dynamics, we will eventually, maybe rather soon, reach a point at which most R users will be Tidy, and have indeed "Never heard